sudo-phantom/shcanner/README.md

 -----------------------------------------------------------------------------------------------

 to run the docker image.
+{

-[docker build -t shcanner/sudosec .]
+docker build -t shcanner/sudosec .
+}

 -------------------------------------------------------------------------------------------------
 python3 table_maker.py ./py-results/<livewebhosts.csv> or whichever file you'd like in table form